elixir-crawly/crawly/documentation/tutorial.md

   |> Floki.find(".product_pod")
   |> Enum.map(fn x ->
     %{
-      title: Floki.find(x, "h3 a") |> Floki.attribute("title"),
+      title: Floki.find(x, "h3 a") |> Floki.attribute("title") |> Floki.text(),
       price: Floki.find(x, ".product_price .price_color") |> Floki.text()
     }
   end)
 ```

-Here we select all products using the class name, iterate through it and pick the title using `Floki.find(x, "h3 a") |> Floki.attribute("title")`
+Here we select all products using the class name, iterate through it and pick the title using `Floki.find(x, "h3 a") |> Floki.attribute("title") |> Floki.text()`
 and pick the price using `Floki.find(x, ".product_price .price_color") |> Floki.text()`.
 The full text of the book name is only contained
-in the title attribute and not in the text node of the tag, hence our use of the title attribute.
+in the title attribute and not in the text node of the `a` tag, hence our use of the title attribute.

-Also, the data is paginated and we are not only interested in the first page, we have to tell crawly to also visit the next page
-by creating a request struct with the url of the next page and other necessary data.
+To handle pagination, we'll tell crawly to visit the next page by extracting the next pages' urls and building new requests from them.

 ```
 next_url =